 Accessibility and Inclusion Online

 Creating a welcoming classroom environment and making course materials accessible to all of your students are particularly important in an online environment, where students may lack interpersonal connections.
 Please find some strategies and resources below to create an inclusive and accessible online classroom.

 Survey your students

 - Our students are joining our classes from different countries and time zones, and will be accessing your course with varying circumstances and needs.
-While any accommodations requests must still come through CASS, we recommend reaching out to your students to technology access and laptop capabilities.
+While any accommodations requests must come through CASS, we recommend reaching out to your students to assess technology access and laptop capabilities.
 Dr. Susanne Hall and Daniel Garcia (HSS) developed this survey template, which can be duplicated and edited for your own needs.

 Create a sense of community in your classroom

-- The online classroom is likely to be a new experience for students, who have experienced a lot of upheaval in the last month.
-If you hold Zoom 'lectures', try to log on a few minutes early, greet students and chat with them as they enter the classroom.
+- If you hold Zoom 'lectures', try to log on a few minutes early, greet students and chat with them as they enter the classroom.
 Encourage students to use the chat box to send messages to the class, you, or your TAs.
-Encouraging students to engage often with the instructor and the class has been shown to improve student performance and sense of belonging.
+Encouraging students to engage often with the instructor and with others in the class has been shown in the educational research to improve student performance and sense of belonging.

 Communicate frequently and often

 - Students will be unsure at first how to engage in your course, how to ask questions and what your expectations are of them.
 Include as much information as you can in the course syllabus and explain this on the first day of instruction.
 If using Canvas, post announcements on Canvas using the ‘Announcements' function and additionally send each announcement to students as an email.
 Ideally each email to students should have a subject line that begins with your course code, and students should be told how best to reach out to the instructor and TAs (e.g. first post question on Canvas or Piazza, then email the TA and/or instructor with the course code in the subject line).